algerina/My_portfolio/README.md

 # # My_portfolio

-> This project consists on Builting a  Portfolio   Mobile version.
+> This project consists on Builting a  Portfolio  Mobile version, using Html and Css.

 ![screenshot](./img/screenshotpf.JPG)